top of page

 Minority Politics, Representation, and Voting Rights in the United States (Undergraduate Writing Course; ~25 - 45 students per course)

 This course examines the extent to which underrepresented racial and ethnic minority groups are able to organize effectively and press their demands on the political system.
 Specifically, we will focus on the political behavior of minority citizens, the relative strength and effect of these groups at the polls, the theory and practice of group formation and organization as it applies to minority groups, the responsiveness of elected officials, and the legal and constitutional obstacles and instruments that provide historical context and shape these phenomena.
 This course will require students to conduct original research related to section 2 of the Voting Rights Act (VRA).
-In the process of the research project, students will learn how to collect and analyze demographic and election data, and to examine and draw Single-Member Plurality Districts using traditional redistricting criteria.
+In the process of the research project, students will learn how to collect and analyze demographic and election data, and to examine and draw Single-Member Plurality Districts using traditional redistricting principles.

 American Political Behavior (Graduate Seminar)